What Are The Health Benefits Of Hemp Seed Oil

 SURPRISING CBD BENEFITS THE EXPERTS CAN’T DENY

-The healers and ancient doctors across the world who practiced cannabis medicine thousands of years ago did this due to the fact that they witnessed the benefits of medicinal cannabinoids on people firsthand.
-In the last fifty years we’ve seen modern science begin to shed a light on the biological mechanisms behind the healing, where animal and plant chemistry work in concert.
-The amount of research on THC, CBD, and many other cannabinoids has exploded exponentially in the last ten years.
-This article pulls together the most up to date scientific research from around the world on treating some common conditions plaguing our society today.
+The healers and ancient doctors across the world who practiced cannabis medicine thousands of years ago did this due to the fact that they witnessed the benefits on people firsthand.
+The amount of research on THC and many other cannabinoids, has exploded exponentially in the last ten years.

-It’s important for us to note that cannabis refers to both hemp and marijuana, as these are varieties of the plant, bred for different purposes.
+It’s important to note that cannabis refers to both hemp and marijuana, as these are varieties of the plant, bred for different purposes.
 In much the same way macintosh and granny smith apples are bred for variety and taste, hemp and marijuana both come from the same plant genus, but are significantly different in their applications and consumability.
-Hemp is considered the low-THC (0.3%) variety of cannabis, whereas marijuana is specifically bred for high-THC at levels above 10-15 percent, which results in the psychoactive “high” users experience.
-Hemp is often considered the obvious choice for those wanting more of the medicinal effects without the psychoactive, as it still contains over 120+ cannabinoids including cannabidiol (CBD oil), cannabigerol (CBG), CBN, and many more that research is showing can help promote positive health outcomes.
-In following, we will use the word “cannabis” to broadly cover all varieties of the plant, hemp or otherwise.
+Hemp is considered the low-THC (0.3%) variety of cannabis, whereas marajuana is specifically bred for high-THC at levels above 10-15 percent, which results in the psychoactive “high” users experience.
+Hemp is often considered the obvious choice for those wanting more of the medicinal effects without the psychoactive, as it still contains over 120+ cannabinoids and research is showing can help promote positive health outcomes.

 HEALTH PROBLEMS LIKE DIABETES AND OBESITY

-Many studies show that those who regularly use cannabis have a lower body mass index, small waists, and reduced risk of obesity and diabetes.
 In a 2011 report published in the American Journal of Epidemiology, found that based on a survey of more than 52,000 participants, the rates of obesity were roughly one-third less among users of cannabis.
-This is even despite the fact that participants tended to consume more calories per day, an activity that is potentially related to the appetite increasing activity of tetrahydrocannabinol (THC) through the activation of the hormone ghrelin, which also increases the metabolism of carbohydrates.
-In a study from 2006, CBD was shown to lower the incidence of diabetes in lab rats, and in 2015 an Israeli-American biopharmaceutical collective began stage 2 trials which were related to using CBD to treat diabetes.
+This is even despite the fact that participants tended to consume more calories per day, an activity that is potentially related to the appetite increasing activity of (THC) through the activation of the hormone ghrelin, which also increases the metabolism of carbohydrates.
 Research has shown that CBD helps the body to convert white fat into the weight-reducing brown fat, which promotes normal sugar metabolism and insulin production.

 BENEFITS OF CBD IN CARDIOVASCULAR DISEASE